Do you sense it? That palpable feeling of uncertainty, anger, and anxiety in the air?

 Will any of these tips heal the world?
 Nope.
 I simply want to offer you some of my favorite tools when sometimes taking any action to move forward seems difficult.
 There is much work to be done here on this Earth plane, and I don’t want you or me to be a ball of angry anxiety as we embark on it!

 Have a favorite de-stressing tip?
-I’d love to hear it, feel free to comment below and let me know!
+I’d love to hear it, feel free to send me a DM!

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.